musqz/fittsmon-gui/README.md

 Project repository (fittsmon): https://gitlab.com/muzlabz/fittsmon.git

-## ⚠️ Disclaimer & AI Notice
+### Disclaimer & AI Notice

 **No Warranty**: This software is provided AS-IS without any warranty of any kind.

 **AI-Assisted Code**: This project was developed with assistance from:
 - GitHub Copilot
-- Other AI code generation payed tools (like claude-haiku-4-5)
+- Other AI code generation paid tools (like codex claude-haiku-4-5 model)

 While tested in personal use, code quality cannot be guaranteed for all edge cases.
 Users are responsible for:
 - Testing before production use

 See [LICENSE](LICENSE) for full legal terms.